Tired of feeling the Blues ? (Part-1)

 Here below are two examples of the spectrum of "White" LED's, captured from an Amazon Kindle Paper-White, and a so labelled "Warm White" Indoor LED light.
 As is clearly visible from the spectral measurements, there are strong blue peaks centered around 450nm, even when we don't perceive the light as containing "blue".

-The implication for fans of the Amazon Kindle Paper-White should be immediately obvious.
-Fortunately, the eInk display technology used in the Kindle does not require the LED to convey image pixels.
+The implication for fans of the Amazon Kindle should be immediately obvious.
+Fortunately, the eInk display technology used in the Kindle does not require an LED to convey image pixels.
 The LED front-light can be manually disabled, allowing the use of safer alternative front-lighting e.g. an incandescent bed lamp.

 Today: Prior-to these published reports, concerns have long existed about the harmful effects of blue, and almost as many have claimed to have solutions.
 Products claiming to remove harmful UV & blue light have included blue-blocking glasses, and screen films claiming to block UV & blue at the display.
 Additionally, smartphone, computer and visual device makers have released software features to help reduce blue light output from screens.
 The effectiveness of contemporary options, both from an experiential and empirical point of view, is presented as below.